-- Peppers are often an ingredient used in making fresh salsa and guacamole and their role in foodborne illness outbreaks may not have been fully credited in the past.
-Between 1973 and 2008, 136 salsa- or guacamole-associated outbreaks were reported with over 5600 total illnesses.
+- Peppers are often an ingredient used in making fresh salsa and guacamole.
+Their role in foodborne illness outbreaks, therefore, may not have been fully credited in the past.
+Between 1973 and 2008, 136 outbreaks associated with salsa or guacamole were reported, with over 5600 total illnesses.

 - During the growing season, a pepper plant will be harvested multiple times overall, producing about 25 to 35 pods per plant.

-The basic anatomy of a jalapeño pepper includes the placenta or the capsaicin glands.
-Capsaicin is produced by the glands between the placenta and the endocarp.
-The highest concentration of the capsaicin is found closer to the seeds of the pepper.
-However contrary to popular belief, the seeds themselves do not produce capsaicin, but can absorb some capsaicin.
+The basic anatomy of a jalapeño pepper includes the exocarp, mesocarp, endocarp, placenta, and seeds.
 The exocarp is the outer layer of the pepper known as the skin.
-The mesocarp is located in the center of the pepper and holds most of the absorbed water while also providing structural support for the pepper.
+The mesocarp is located in the center of the pepper and holds most of the absorbed water, while also providing structural support for the pepper.
 The endocarp is the membrane layer surrounding the seeds of the pepper.
-The seeds are an edible part of the pepper however they contain little capsaicin and are not a contributor to the flavor profile.
+Capsaicin is produced by the capsaicin glands of the jalapeño pepper, which are located between the placenta and the endocarp.
+The highest concentration of capsaicin is found closer to the seeds of the pepper.
+Although the seeds can absorb some capsaicin, contrary to popular belief, the seeds themselves do not produce it.
+The seeds are an edible part of the pepper; however, they contain little capsaicin and are not a contributor to the flavor profile.
 The calyx or crown is where the pepper sprouts and the pod begins to develop.
-This area of the pepper is normally dry and leaf like, the connector between the flavorful pepper and the stem.
 The apex has the least amount of capsaicin and thus contributes the least amount of heat.

 Scoville Scale (Heat)